Skip to main content

 Next steps and key takeaways

 The public consultation period runs until August 29, 2025, with the government aiming to introduce legislation as soon as practicable thereafter.
-Once implemented, any person who carries on VA dealing services (including Type 4 advisers who take orders to buy or sell VAs or Type 9 managers who place trade orders to dealers in the course of managing a portfolio of VAs), as well as intermediaries who provide VA custodian services (including Type 9 managers who provide self-custody to the funds under their management that invest in VA by way of safekeeping private keys that enable the transfer of fund VAs), risk imprisonment up to seven years and a fine of HK$5 million unless licensed.
+Once implemented, any person who carries on VA dealing services (including Type 1 dealers who take orders to buy or sell VAs or Type 9 managers who place trade orders to dealers in the course of managing a portfolio of VAs), as well as intermediaries who provide VA custodian services (including Type 9 managers who provide self-custody to the funds under their management that invest in VA by way of safekeeping private keys that enable the transfer of fund VAs), risk imprisonment up to seven years and a fine of HK$5 million unless licensed.

 Unlike some previous consultations, the proposals do not include “transitional” arrangements for existing operators.
 Rather, existing regulated entities providing VA-related services (or associated entities of SFC-licensed VATPs) are encouraged to apply ahead of commencement of the new regime under a streamlined approval process to minimize business interruption.